Andrew Appel: Biography

 From July 2005 to July 2006, he was a visiting researcher at the Institut national de recherche en informatique et en automatique (INRIA), Rocquencourt, France, on sabbatical from Princeton University.

 Andrew Appel campaigns on issues related to the interaction of law and computer technology.
 He testified in the penalty phase of the Microsoft antitrust case in 2002.
 He is opposed to the introduction of some computerized voting machines, which he deemed untrustworthy.
 In 2007, he received attention when he purchased a number of voting machines for the purpose of investigating their security.
+In 2024, he testified as an expert on voting machines in federal court hearings that led to a preliminary injunction disallowing New Jersey's “county line” system that was alleged to provide an unfair advantage to candidates backed by county political party organizations.